TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

 > We will declare CI in containerized environment.
 And both local machine and
 > Remote CI platform can just execute this same containerized environment.

-This will solve the problem of inconsistent CI between environments because all of them will run in containers.
-Now Developers can also run the CI directly on their local machine to!!! which means there won't be 5000 commits on the repository just to do some CI testing.
+This approach solves environment inconsistency since everything runs within isolated container environments other than CI platform specific configuration.

-Able to run CI on local and knowing that it will run exactly the same on other env -> less prone to error, faster feed back loop -> FASTER DELIVERY TIME
+Now developers can run CI locally, knowing it will work the same way in other environments.
+This reduces errors, speeds up feedback, and shortens delivery time.

-Not only That, it will be very easy to move our CI workload to a different platform with ease.
-That's why it's called **_CI Agnostic_**
+Additionally, moving CI processes between platforms becomes easier, which is why it’s called CI Agnostic.

-But that is not easy solve just buy putting everything into the Dockerfile (You still can do this but it will have a lot problem with performance/caching and hard to handle difficult logic).
-Fortunately, on the market right now, there are a few tools that support us to achieve CI Agnostic.
+However, achieving this isn’t as simple as creating a Dockerfile.
+Fortunately, there are several tools available to help.

 ### 2. Available Tools And Technologies